OpenWaterAnalytics/epanet-msx/doc/Readme_Compiler.txt

 Variables".

-6. Copy the values for the environment variables PATH, LIB, LIBPATH, and INCLUDE, from the file env_list.txt (just the values specified to the right of the = sign).
+6. Copy the values for the environment variables PATH, LIB, LIBPATH, DevEnvDir, and INCLUDE, from the file env_list.txt (just the values specified to the right of the = sign).
 Paste them into the environment variables of the same name by selecting the environment variable from the list and selecting "edit".
 Completely replace the current value with the new value.
-The environment variables LIB, LIBPATH, and INCLUDE may not be defined, in which case you will need to create new environment variables with these names by selecting "new".
+The environment variables LIB, LIBPATH, DevEnvDir, and INCLUDE may not be defined, in which case you will need to create new environment variables with these names by selecting "new".
 Select "OK" after this is completed.

 7. Test your environment by opening up a new command prompt window and typing "CL" at the prompt.
 You should see output